 As you research your solar panel options, you may come across the term “solar panel efficiency.”
 But what does that phrase really mean?
 How much does solar panel efficiency really matter in the long run?
 Is it the only thing, or are there other characteristics of commercial solar panels to be aware of when evaluating and comparing your choices?

-As you’ll see, there most certainly are other things to consider.
-And they’re equally important to identify and understand as you assess your options.
+As you’ll see, there are other things to consider, and they’re equally important to identify and understand as you assess your options.

 - What solar panel efficiency really means and why it matters